oubiwann/tharsk/README.rst

 #.
 Download and install node.js for your system: http://nodejs.org/#download
    (this is only needed for `Bootstrap`_)

 #.
+Download and install MongoDB for your system:
+   http://www.mongodb.org/downloads.
+For most, copying the contents of the downloaded folder's ``bin/*`` sub-directory to ``/usr/local/bin`` will suffice.

+#.
 From a terminal, check out the φarsk code:
    ``git clone https://github.com/oubiwann/tharsk.git``